-Bayer AG is a strategic management holding company, run by its Board of Management on the Board's own responsibility with the goal of sustainably increasing the company’s enterprise value and achieving defined corporate objectives.
+The Board of Management runs the Company on its own responsibility with the goal of sustainably increasing the Company’s enterprise value and achieving defined corporate objectives.
 The Board of Management performs its tasks according to the law, the Articles of Incorporation and the Board’s rules of procedure, and works with the company’s other governance bodies in a spirit of trust.

-The Board of Management defines the long-term goals and the strategies for the Group, its subgroups and its service companies, and sets forth the principles and directives for the resulting corporate policies.
+The Board of Management of Bayer AG defines the long-term goals and the strategies for the company and the Group and sets forth the principles and directives for the resulting corporate policies.
 It coordinates and monitors the most important activities, defines the portfolio, develops and deploys managerial staff, allocates resources and decides on the Group’s financial steering and reporting.

-According to the Board of Management’s rules of procedure and schedule of duties, the Chairman bears particular responsibility for leading and coordinating the Board’s work.
+According to the Board of Management’s rules of procedure and the functional responsibilities assigned to its members, the Chairman bears particular responsibility for leading and coordinating the Board’s work.
 He represents the company and the Group in dealings with third parties and the workforce on matters relating to more than one part of the company or the Group.
-He also bears special responsibility for certain departments of the Corporate Center and their fields of activity.
+He also bears special responsibility for certain corporate functions.

 In 2015, special responsibility was assigned to different members of the Board of Management for each of the following functions: